 If the above executes without errors, your installation was a success.
-You can further test it by trying the demos:
+To exit the Python interpreter, just type Ctrl+D. You can further test it by trying the demos:

 '''

 $ cd $SZGHOME/python/demo/blobby/

 $ python2.3 blobby.py

 '''

 If this does not work, again, sorry, something is wrong.